Surgical Gown vs Isolation Gown? What are the differences?

 For situations where medium to high-risk levels of contamination and need for a large critical zone, isolation gowns that claim moderate to high barrier protection (ANSI/AAMI PB70 Level 3 or Level 4) can be used.

-Companies might advertise different product names when they are selling isolation gowns (e.g., patient gown, nursing gown, procedural gown, non-surgical gown, etc.).
-You should pay attention to function, intended use, and what level of protection is provided.
-The packaging and description clearly indicate what level of protection it offers.
+Companies might advertise different product names when they are selling isolation gowns (e.g., patient gown, nursing gown, procedural gown, non-surgical gown, etc.) It is important to consider the function and intended use of the product, as well as what level of protection it offers.
+You will be able to choose the right isolation gown by looking at the description and packaging.

 The Product label is more important than the product name.